-Land appreciation tax (LAT)
+Land appreciation tax

-Enterprises or individuals transferring real estate, including transferring state-owned land-use rights and buildings on such land, are subject to LAT at rates ranging from 30 to 60 per cent on the appreciation amount, subject to exemptions or reductions upon satisfying certain criteria.
+Enterprises or individuals transferring real estate, including transferring state-owned land-use rights and buildings on such land, are subject to land appreciation tax at rates ranging from 30 to 60 per cent on the appreciation amount, subject to exemptions or reductions upon satisfying certain criteria.

-Value-added tax (VAT) and surcharges
+Value added tax and surcharges

-Enterprises and individuals disposing of goods or assets may be subject to VAT and local surcharges (surcharges are calculated based on the actually paid amount of VAT, including city construction and maintenance tax (at rates of 1, 5 or 7 per cent), an education expense surcharge (at a rate of 3 per cent) and a local education expense surcharge (at a rate of 2 per cent).
+Enterprises and individuals disposing of goods or assets may be subject to value added tax (VAT) and local surcharges (surcharges are calculated based on the actually paid amount of VAT, including city construction and maintenance tax (at rates of 1, 5 or 7 per cent), an education expense surcharge (at a rate of 3 per cent) and a local education expense surcharge (at a rate of 2 per cent).
 Generally, a transfer of non-publicly-traded shares is not subject to VAT and local surcharges.